 Bat Mitigation Framework for Wind Power Development

-This framework is to inform both AEP-Wildlife Branch staff and industrial proponents about the management of bats in relation to wind power generation.
-The intent is that both developers and staff can use this framework to assist when discussing bat migration.
+This framework is to inform both Fish and Wildlife Stewardship staff and industrial proponents about the management of bats in relation to wind power generation.
+The intent is that both developers and staff can use this framework to assist when discussing bat mitigation.

 This framework can assist in the application of mitigation measures specific to reduce the effect of turbine operation on bats (i.e., minimize mortality).
 This document aims to improve upon knowledge and consistency when discussing